-Ann Ardron started painting seriously in her late teens, and has been a professional artist since 2008.
-Using a range of media, she focuses mainly on landscapes – seeking to capture the essence of a scene, in particular the light and mood.
+Ann started painting seriously in her late teens, and has been a professional artist since 2008.
+Using a range of media, she mainly portrays the natural world – seeking to capture the emotional essence of a scene.